 Aloe may reduce the effectiveness and may increase the adverse effects of digoxin and digitoxin, due to its potassium lowering effect.

-Application of aloe to skin may increase the absorption of steroid creams such as hydrocortisone.
+The application of aloe to the skin may increase the absorption of steroid creams such as hydrocortisone.

 In Java the juice of aloe is used as a hair tonic and scalp conditioner, to increase hair growth and treat baldness.

 Alcohol extraction of aloes was reported to have anti-tumour activity.

 “A. Uses based on scientific evidence: These uses have been tested in humans or animals.
 Safety and effectiveness have not always been proven.

 Conditions: Seborrheic dermatitis, psoriasis vulgaris, genital herpes, skin burns, diabetes (type 2), HIV infection, cancer prevention, ulcerative colitis, wound healing (results of aloe on wound healing are mixed with some studies reporting positive results and others showing no benefit or potential worsening ), pressure ulcers, mucositis, radiation dermatitis, [ acne vulgaris, lichen planus, frostbite, aphthous stomatitis, and constipation.

 B. Uses based on tradition or theory: The below uses are based on tradition or scientific theories.
 They often have not been thoroughly tested in humans, and safety and effectiveness have not always been proven.